ktubbs24/Coding-Practice/Reflect/Python Lists.md

 ### Keywords:
 1.
 ---
-## When would Python Arrays be used in programming or an app?
+## When would Python Lists be used in programming or an app?